 It can be hard to keep a consistent meal schedule when traveling, plus there are so many wonderful things to try along the way.
 A good option?
-Instead of giving your kids three big meals a day, plan for six mini ones.
+Instead of giving your young kids three big meals a day, plan for six mini ones.
 That way you’re keeping their blood-sugar levels from hitting cranky bottom, plus you’re breaking up the trip by giving kids a little treat.
 (You can swap in some healthy options, like dried fruit and nuts.)
 Plus, there’s nothing like a small snack to distract a preschooler from a temper tantrum.
-Tip: Don’t forget to pack some bland snacks like saltines or Cheerios, suggests Theresa Pickett, an elementary-school teacher in Woodstock, MD, and mom of two kids under five.
+Tip: Don’t forget to pack some bland snacks like saltines or Cheerios, suggests Theresa Pickett, an elementary-school teacher in Woodstock, MD, and mom of two young children under five.
 Some kids can get queasy bellies from car travel or tasting a variety of new foods, and something simple and bland is often the best remedy.

 Bring a few of their favorite things: